TomKellyGenetics/thesis/20170529_thesis_introduction.md

 href="#glo:E-cadherin">E-cadherin</a> is a transmembrane protein (encoded by <span class="cmti-12">CDH1</span>) with several characterised functions in the cytoskeleton and cell-to-cell signalling.
-Here we outline the key known functions of <a href="#glo:E-cadherin">E-cadherin</a> and it’s importance in cancer biology. <span class="cmti-12">CDH1 </span>is a tumour supressor gene, with loss of function occurring in both familial (germline mutations) and sporadic (somatic mutations) cancers.
+Here we outline the characterised functions of <a href="#glo:E-cadherin">E-cadherin</a> and its importance in cancer biology. <span class="cmti-12">CDH1 </span>is a tumour suppressor gene, with loss of function occurring in both familial (germline mutations) and sporadic (somatic mutations) cancers.
 As such, <span class="cmti-12">CDH1 </span>inactivation is a prime example of a genetic